Politics of Lebanon: Executive branch

-The President is elected by the Parliament for a six-year term and cannot be reelected again until six years have passed from the end of the first term.
-The Prime Minister and Deputy Prime Minister are appointed by the President in consultation with the Parliament; the president is required to be a Maronite, the prime minister a Sunni, and the Speaker of the Parliament a Shi'a.
-(See list of the ministers and their political affiliation for a list of ministers.)
+The president is elected by the Parliament for a six-year term.
+They cannot be reelected again until six years have passed from the end of their first term.
+The prime minister and deputy prime minister are appointed by the president in consultation with the Parliament.
+The president is required to be a Maronite, the prime minister a Sunni, and the speaker of the Parliament a Shi'a.
+See list of the ministers and their political affiliation for a list of ministers.

-This confessional system is based on 1932 census data which showed the Maronite Christians as having a substantial majority of the population.
+This confessional system is based on 1932 census data, which showed the Maronite Christians as having a substantial majority of the population.
 The Government of Lebanon continues to refuse to undertake a new census.

-The President
+President

-Lebanon operates under a strong semi-presidential system.
-This system is unique in that it grants the president wide unilateral discretion, does not make him accountable to Parliament (unless for treason), yet is elected by the Parliament.
-The President has the sole power to appoint the Prime Minister, and may dismiss them at any point (without input from the Chamber of Deputies, which can also force the President to resign).
-In addition, the President has the sole authority to form a government (which must then receive a vote-of-confidence from Parliament) and dismiss it when they wish.
-This thus makes Lebanon a president-parliamentary system rather than a premier-presidential system (such as France), as the President does not have to cohabitate with a Prime Minister he dislikes.

-The historical reason for the broad powers of the President are that their powers were merged with those of the French High Commissioner of Greater Lebanon, thus creating an exceptionally powerful presidency for semi-presidential systems.